availabs/tigtest2-docker/README.md

 ### Guarding Secrets

+This repository and the Docker image it creates are public.
+The TIG gateway repository is not.
-This repository is public.
-It is therefore critical to protect any secrets.
+It is therefore critical to keep the gateway repository out of the docker image.

 Files containing secrets MUST only be added to the _config/_ directory.